steve71/RasPiBrew/RASPI-SETUP.md

 Programming Python, Javascript, web page design and 1-click synchronization with Raspberry Pi

 Copy software to `/var/www` preserving the directory structure.
+Start Putty on Windows and type login name and password.
 Program must be run as superuser.
-type `sudo bash`
+Therefore, type `sudo bash`
 start program by typing: `python raspibrew`